-NOTE: The property is currently enrolled in the Timber land program (File No. E94CT012).
-The landowner has reapplied to PBRS as he is not interested in harvesting timber for commercial purposes, which is a requirement for continued enrollment in Timber land.
+NOTE: The property is currently enrolled in both the PBRS and Timberland programs (File No. E95CT096).
+The landowner has reapplied to PBRS as they are not interested in harvesting timber for commercial purposes, which is a requirement for continued enrollment in Timberland.
 The new open space taxation agreement should supersede any existing agreement for this property's PBRS participation.